dounai2333/CSNS-Chinese-Localization/README.md

 - -dontblock : Don't try to block any file, let game load them normally.

-- -oldblockmethod ([Unfinished](https://github.com/dounai2333/CSNS-Chinese-Localization#why-old-block-method-is-unfinished)) : Use old block method instead of new one, save a lot performance.
+- -newblockmethod : Use new block method, prevent random crash but have a lot performance.

 - -autoexit : Automatically exit the program when everything is done, will wait 5 seconds before exiting.